mariakang/AP-Assignment-2-AdaShip/README.md

 Once all of the above tasks had been completed, I was able to perform more thorough testing by walking through the workflow as a user.
 Most features worked as expected, though some issues did come to light which needed to be fixed.

+**Random number seed**
 The first notable issue was to do with the way random numbers were generated.
 I’d initially created a reusable function to generate a random number, which also seeded the random number sequence first.
 This seeding is necessary, but should only be done once, not each time a random number is generated, particularly if the numbers are generated in short succession (since the seeding uses a timestamp).
 I first noticed this issue when I was testing randomly placing all boats, and spotted that all of the boats always had the same orientation.
 After looking into it, I realised that it could be fixed by moving the ‘seeding’ part out of the random number function and running it once for the whole program.

+**Segmentation fault**
 Another issue which had to be fixed was the occurrence of ‘segmentation faults’.
 While manually testing the game sequence, the program would occasionally crash, citing a ‘segmentation fault’.
-I researched what this meant, but the suggestion that it was somehow related to a memory access issue seemed unlikely, as it was occurring in the middle of the game, at a point similar to a previous one which had gone without a hitch.
+I researched what this meant, but the suggestion that it was somehow related to a memory access issue seemed unlikely, as it was occurring in the middle of the game, while performing an action which had previously been performed without a problem.
 There wasn’t any obvious debug logging I could add to help diagnose the issue, but after some more research, I hypothesised that it might have something to do with recursion.

 I had initially written the turn sequence recursively.
 The function was called with ‘player’ and ‘opponent’ parameters, and towards the end of it, if no winner had been found, it would make a call to itself with the player and opponent parameters switched around.
 This meant that the turn sequence would keep alternating between the two players until a winner had been found.
 However, it occurred to me that perhaps there was a limit on the permitted depth of recursion.
 I tested this hypothesis by playing the game and counting how many times the recursive function was called before the game crashed.
 When I discovered that it was consistently crashing after the same number of turns (10), I deduced that this was the cause of the problem, and then rewrote the function to be iterative (using a while loop) instead of recursive.
 This fixed the problem.